eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/operation-view/deployment.md

 ### Sub-Role: As A Twin Provider

-As a function provider, you want to
+As a twin provider, you want to

 * [bridge](bridge) between the Knowledge Agent and Asset Administration Shell APIs.

 ## Runbook For Deploying and Smoke-Testing Knowledge Agents (Stable)

+The Stable Environment is a minimal example environment exhibiting all roles and capabilities of the Tractus-X/Catena-X dataspace.

 Knowledge Agents on Stable is deployed on the following two tenants

 * App Provider 1 (BPNL000000000001)
-  * Agent-Enabled Dataspace Connector
+  * Dataspace Connector (Postgresl, Hashicorp-Vault)
-    * In-Memory Hashicorp-Vault Control Plane
-    * Hashicorp-Vault Agent Data Plane
+  * Agent-Plane (Postgresql, Hashicorp-Vault)
   * Provisioning Agent incl.
 Local Database
-  * Remoting Agent
+  * Remoting Agent (against a Public WebService)
 * App Consumer 4 (BPNL0000000005VV)
-  * Agent-Enabled Dataspace Connector
+  * Dataspace Connector (Postgresl, Hashicorp-Vault)
-    * In-Memory Hashicorp-Vault Control Plane
-    * Hashicorp-Vault Agent Data Plane
+  * Agent-Plane (Postgresql, Hashicorp-Vault)

 ### 1. Prepare the Two Tenants

-As a first step, we installed two technical users for the dataspace connectors using the <https://portal.stable.demo.catena-x.net>
+As a first step, we install two technical users for the dataspace connectors using the <https://portal.stable.demo.catena-x.net>

 * App Provider 1: sa4
 * App Consumer 4: sa5

-The generated secrets have been installed under <https://vault.demo.catena-x.net/ui/vault/secrets/knowledge>
+The generated secrets should be installed under <https://vault.demo.catena-x.net/ui/vault/secrets/knowledge>

-* stable-provider-miw
+* stable-provider-dim
-* stable-consumer-miw
+* stable-consumer-dim

-Further secrets have been installed
+Further secrets should be installed

 * oem-cert
 * oem-key